voteflux/flux-docs/docs/constitutions/aus-qld.rst

 ratified by the party Leader, or Deputy Leader in the Leaders absence.
 The Secretary for Flux QLD is responsible for ratifying the position of Registered Officer and registered Party Agent for Flux QLD.
-(The Registered Officer ratifies the Deputy Registered Officer’s Role).
+(The Registered Officer ratifies the Deputy Registered Officer's Role).
 Members fulfilling the positions of Secretary, Registered Officer, Deputy Registered Officer and Party Agent are by default, also members of the Flux QLD ‘Steering Committee’.